Slobodan Starčević: Return to Krupa

 On 12 March 2019, Starčević came back to the club he had great success with, Krupa.
 Almost 10 months after leaving the club, he came back with a goal, if possible, to save Krupa from relegation from the Bosnian Premier League, where the club was currently last placed in the 2018–19 season.

 In his first game back, Krupa made a good result by drawing 0–0 against Sarajevo on 17 March 2019.

 His first win came on 13 April 2019, a 5–2 home win against Čelik Zenica.
 Even though Krupa made good results with Starčević as the manager and won a reasonable 17 points in 11 league games, it still wasn't enough to escape relegation, as the club finished on 11th place, only 3 points off of safe and 10th placed Tuzla City, the club Starčević managed right before being appointed as the Krupa manager.

 He left Krupa for a second time in June 2019, after his contract with the club expired.

 Radnik Bijeljina

 On 11 November 2019, Starčević was named the new manager of Radnik Bijeljina, replacing Mladen Žižović who was at that position for over two years.
 In his first game as Radnik manager, Starčević's team beat Mladost Doboj Kakanj in a 0–4 away, league match win on 23 November 2019.
 His first loss with Radnik came on 1 December 2019, a 0–1 home league loss against Velež Mostar.

 Bosnia and Herzegovina U21

 On 6 March 2020, it was announced that Starčević had taken over the role of the Bosnia and Herzegovina U21 national team head coach.
-In his first game as head coach, Bosnia made a good result after beating Wales in a 2021 UEFA European Under-21 Championship qualification match on 4 September 2020.
+In his first game as head coach, the team defeated Wales in a 2021 UEFA European Under-21 Championship qualification match on 4 September 2020.